-China is projected soon to become the largest winter sports market, with people participating expected to reach 50 million by 2025 with 1000 ski resorts to be open by 2030.
-With the Winter Olympics coming up, the Chinese government has ramped up the construction of new resorts and the promotion of winter sports across the country, supporting the Chinese people’s growing interest in skiing.
+China is projected to become the largest winter sports market, with people participating expected to reach 50 million by 2025 with 1,000 ski resorts to be open by 2030.
+Since winning bid for the 2022 Winter Olympics coming up, the Chinese government has doubled down the construction of new resorts and the promotion of winter sports across the country, supporting the Chinese people’s growing interest in skiing.

 Skiing appeals to younger Chinese generations

-The Chinese ski market is relatively young and so are its consumers: according to the 2019 China Ski industry white book, 95% of Chinese ski enthusiasts are below 50 years old, the majority of them being between 20 and 30.
-While Chinese skiers come from all over China, Bejing and the northern provinces of Hebei, Liaoning and Jiling are the most prevalent origin among ski lovers.
+The Chinese ski market is relatively young and so are its consumers: according to the 2020 China Ski industry white book, 36% of skiers and snowboarders were between 20 to 30 years old.
+While Chinese skiers come from all over China, Beijing and the northern provinces of Hebei, Liaoning, and Jilin are the most prevalent origin among ski lovers.
 Gender distribution among Chinese ski resorts visitors is evenly split, with a noticeable exception of indoor ski resorts which are more popular among women.

 The incoming Winter Olympics and government’s push to promote snow sports have increased the interest in Skiing among Chinese consumers, families with children being the demographic expected to take up on skiing the most in the coming years.